What can you do to ensure you receive the correct time?

 The signal operates on a frequency of 60 kHz and carries a time and date code that can be received and decoded by a wide range of readily available radio-controlled clocks.

 The MSF signal is transmitted from Anthorn Radio Station in Cumbria by Babcock (formerly VT Communications), under contract to NPL.

 The MSF signal provides a signal strength in excess of 100 microvolts per metre at a distance of 1000 km.
 This level should be sufficient to allow the time and date code to be received without difficulty, and in all areas of the UK radio-controlled clocks have been found to synchronise correctly to the signal.

 Difficulties receiving the MSF signal are generally due to a combination of factors.
 These include attenuation of the signal due to location of the antenna inside a building or close to power lines or other large metal structures, and background interference which may be from a local source such as an electric motor, fluorescent tube, CRT monitor or TV.

-If you have reception problems, first check whether the signal has been turned off for maintenance at our MSF Outages page or by calling the NPL MSF recorded message (+44 20 8943 6493).
+If you have reception problems, first check whether the signal has been turned off for maintenance at our MSF Outages page.